KartikChugh/Otto/README.md

 ### _UPDATE: Otto is a winner at the Facebook AI Challenge!_

 We're excited to share that Otto has received a **third-place prize** at the 2020 Facebook AI Challenge series for its innovative use of the [Wit.ai](https://wit.ai/) platform.
-Congratulations to the other winners, and to everyone who participated! **Check out our submission [here](https://devpost.com/software/otto-v05m26)**.
+Congratulations to the other winners, and to everyone who participated! **[Check out our submission.](https://devpost.com/software/otto-v05m26)**.

 ***